LeTo37/Ukulele_Player/README.md

 ### Mechanical Designs

 This directory holds the mechanical designs, in ".stl" format, that I have designed in Onshape, an open source, online CAD tool.

+### Circuit Schematics

+This directory holds the circuit design schematics for the solenoid drivers, in ".sch" format, that I have designed in kiCad, an open source, PCB and schematics design tool.